Decathlon/sportplaces-docs/01-authentication.md

 # Authentication

+Currently `POST`, `PUT/PATCH`, and `DELETE` requests require authentication.
+`GET` requests are exempt.

+We use Auth0 to issue JWTs for third-party developers, and <a href="https://developers.decathlon.com/products" target="_blank">Decathlon Login</a> if you are part of the Decathlon partner program.

+Third-party developers must get an application `client_id` and `client_secret` via our dedicated API endpoint.

-## 1. Create an API client application
+## METHOD #1 - Creating an API client application

 ```shell
 curl --request POST \